akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlogPart1.md

 # Deep Learning introduction part 1: Input data and neural network architecture

 This blog series is intended as an introduction into deep learning, with an emphasis on the theory and the math that drives this technology.
 For this blog series I will be using Python 3 and Pandas.
 Also, some familiarity with linear algebra (vectors, matrices) will help.
-This first part will be about preprocessing data, and outlines how a basic architecture of a feedforward neural network could look like.
+This first part will be about preprocessing example data, and outlines how a basic architecture of a feedforward neural network could look like.
 I hope you enjoy this series!